Thavil

 A thavil (Tamil:தவில்) or tavil is a barrel-shaped percussion instrument from Tamil Nadu.
-It is also widely used in Andhra Pradesh, Karnataka, Kerala, Tamilnadu and Telangana States of South India.
+It is also widely used in other South Indian states (Andhra Pradesh, Karnataka, Kerala, Telangana) as well as in the North and East of Sri Lanka (in the Tamil majority area called Tamil Eelam).
 It is used in temple, folk and Carnatic music, often accompanying the nadaswaram.
 The thavil and the nadaswaram are essential components of traditional festivals and ceremonies in South India.

 In folk music contexts, a pair of wider, slimmer sticks are sometimes used.
-Thanjavur is famous for thavil, so called Thanjavur Thavil.
-In Kollywood Filmi songs thavils are mostly used, Notable movies: "Thillaanaa Mohanambal", "Paruthiveeran", "Karagattakaran", "Sarvam Thaala Mayam".
+In Tamil Filmi songs, thavils are mostly used.
+Notable movies: "Thillaanaa Mohanambal", "Paruthiveeran", "Karagattakaran", "Sarvam Thaala Mayam".

 History

 Thavil is a traditional musical instrument of the ancient city of Thanjavur in Tamil Nadu.
 It is an integral part of the Carnatic music in Thanjavur.
 It is mostly made in Thanjavur and Valayapatti.

 Physical components

 The thavil consists of a cylindrical shell hollowed out of a solid block of jackfruit wood.
-Layers of animal skin (water buffalo on the right, goat on the left) are stretched across the two sides of the shell using hemp hoops attached to the shell.
+Layers of animal skin, water buffalo on the bigger opening (high sound) and goat on the smaller opening (low sound), are stretched across the sides of the shell using hemp hoops attached to the shell.
 The right face of the instrument has a larger diameter than the left side, and the right drum head is stretched very tightly, while the left drum head is kept loose to allow pitch bending.
 The larger face is higher in pitch than the smaller face.

 The modern Thavil has a corpus that is bordered by a steel ring coated in plastic on which the two skins are fixed by metal straps.
 Both skins can be separately tuned.